JeffBNimble/swift-protocols-core/Readme.md

 swift-protocols-core is an iOS framework written in Swift 2.
 It consists of a small handful of protocols that represent very high level concepts such as Commands and Factories.
 The concepts defined in this framework can be used in many different applications.

 # Protocols
-The following protocols exist within the framwork:
+The following protocols exist within the framework:

 ## Command
 [Command](https://github.com/JeffBNimble/swift-protocols-core/blob/master/SwiftProtocolsCore/command/Command.swift) is a simple protocol with an execute function.
 The protocol uses generics so that implementations can provide specific return types.
 Commands are intended to be synchronous on the calling thread.